rufuspollock-okfn/facetview/README.rst

-FacetView_ is a pure javascript frontend for ElasticSearch or SOLR search indices (although there have been recent changes that may not work for SOLR yet
+FacetView_ is a pure javascript frontend for ElasticSearch search indices.
-- work in progress).

-(NOTE: recent changes have not been built against SOLR... it probably does not currently work against a SOLR index.
-May fix soon.)
+(This used to work against SOLR too, but the need to maintain support for that became less, and is now not a priority.
+So has been removed altogether.
+If anyone needs it, it could be added back in by writing an alternative to the elasticsearchquery() with a solrsearchquery(), and making sure the returned resultset can be parsed out properly.
+Used to work fine so it can be done, but as new functionality like nesting and so on was brought in, it became less important.)

 It's been developed as a jQuery plugin and lets you easily embed a faceted browse front end into any web page.